Disclosure – this post is mainly me complaining.

 Since Christmas though, I feel like something is missing.
 I’ve lost that spark that makes me do things like arrange toys around the house in silly positions, just to make myself laugh every time I see them.
 I mean sure, I still do it, but I’ve not been getting the same joy from it.

-In fact, I was beginning to get a little bit worried about myself, so I did a bit of reading, and it turns out that colds and flu can actually trigger feelings of depression.
+In fact, I was beginning to get a little bit worried about myself, so I did a bit of reading, and it turns out that colds and flu can actually trigger feelings of negativity and whilst I’ve heard of people using CBD to help with anxiety and depression and the like, I was more interested in the why.

 This seems to work in two ways.
 Firstly, the physical symptoms of a bad cold or flu are very similar to that of depression – fatigue, loss of appetite, no energy etc. Your mind and your body are pretty well connected, so if you start to feel those symptoms, and you have experienced them before as part of depression, I reckon your mind is going to start panicking.